Diamond In The Draft: NJ Native, College Hoops Star Goes Second Overall In WNBA Draft

 A three-time all-Big Ten selection and Big Ten Tournament's Most Outstanding Player, Miller capped off her career with her best year yet, leading Maryland at 19.9 points per game, while chipping in 6.4 rebounds, 2.9 assists, and 2.1 steals and more than a block per game for good measure.

-For her career, the Somerset native averaged 14.6 points, 4.9 rebounds, 2.6 assists on nearly 46 percent shooting from the scene.
+For her career, the Somerset native averaged 14.6 points, 4.9 rebounds, 2.6 assists on nearly 46 percent shooting from the field.

 .Miller was joined at the draft by her coach, Brenda Freese, as well as her parents and siblings, none of whom could keep the smile off their faces after hearing her name called.